stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 Both of the expected paths, `tests/` and `fixtures/` within `tests/`, can be overriden via config. `tests/` conflicts with `pytest-workflow`, so users may want to rename the default Sprocket test directory to something like `sprocket-tests/`.
 It is unlikely that anyone will be writing WDL that needs to be tested at a `fixtures/` path, but this should also be configurable to avoid that potential clash.

+## Test Filtering

+Users will be able to annotate each test with arbitrary tags which will allow them to run subsets of the entire test suite.
+They will also be able to run the tests in a specific file, as opposed to the default `sprocket test` behavior which will be to recurse the `test` directory and run all found tests.
+This will facilitate a variety of applications, most notably restricting the run to only what the developer knows has changed and parallelizing CI runs.

+We may also want to give some tags special meaning: it is common to annotate "slow" tests and to exclude them from runs by default and we may want to make reduce friction in configuring that case.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation